 At some point in time, a company faces a series of up and downs.
 There are months when getting customers is as easy as putting on the “Open” sign, and there are stretches when sales slow down and potential customers don’t seem to care.
 Some businesses fail to recover after encountering a lengthy unfavourable stretch.
 Good thing there are several ways to revive a struggling organisation.

-When injecting new life to an enterprise, sometimes the devil is in the details.
+When injecting new life into an enterprise, sometimes the devil is in the details.
 The operations may have too many processes and taking on too many expenditures.
 This results in limiting the company’s capacity to serve its clients.
 The need for money can also restrict its growth, especially when it comes to making worthwhile investments that can improve sales and attract customers.
 Let’s take a closer look.

 1. Analyse the System and Spot the Problem Areas

 The business process is an expansive pool of interconnected activities from the different steps in production down to serving the customer.
 There could be steps that take too long or entail too many costs, which can cause delays and limit revenue potential and profits.
-It’s necessary to Identify the problem areas, so business owners would know what to work on.
+It’s necessary to identify the problem areas, so business owners would know what to work on.

 For instance, a construction equipment rental company has a tried and tested manual system for booking clients and processing orders.
 Each order entails a ton of documentation, paper records spanning purchase orders to progress reports per project.
 Today’s technology allows offices to go paperless, and eliminate some of the documentation costs.
-It also reduces human error, and speeds up processing time.
-In the case of the company, automating its system will organise the business process and make more reliable.
+It also reduces human error and speeds up the processing time.
+In the case of the company, automating its system will organise the business process and make it more reliable.
 It will also eliminate the need to buy reams of paper, large file cabinets, and perhaps maximize office space.

 Furthermore, staffing can be a pain point as well.
 There might be staff members that aren’t being utilised properly.
 Some may be working less but their pay grades require them to do more.
 You should also look into eliminating redundancies.
 Some responsibilities can be merged with others – provided that they aren’t taking on too much work.
 Doing this can reduce the number of monthly salaries paid for and the benefits provided.
 Look into performance reviews, utilisation and resource planning systems to better understand how everyone works at the business.